 Route: Seattle – Portland – Sacramento – Los Angeles

 Distance and duration: 1377 miles (2216 km); 35 hours

-Trace America’s "left coast" in all its varied splendor.
-The 34-hour (OK, it’s Amtrak, so maybe more) trip between Seattle and Los Angeles curves alongside crashing Pacific waves, cuts through America’s lushest agricultural land, and passes below snowcapped mountains and towering redwoods.
-Of all the Amtrak routes, this one offers the most scenic variety in the fewest hours.
+Trace the "left coast" in all its varied splendor.
+The 35-hour (OK, it’s Amtrak, so maybe more) trip between Seattle and Los Angeles curves alongside crashing Pacific waves, cuts through America’s lushest agricultural land and passes below snowcapped mountains and towering redwoods.
+Of all the Amtrak routes, the Coast Starlight offers the most scenic variety in the fewest hours.

 Another reason this train is special: it’s the only Amtrak service with a dedicated parlor car, open only to passengers who book sleepers.
 The parlor conjures old-time rail romance, with wood paneling and soft lighting, plus a special menu and wine-and-cheese tastings.

 Highlights of this ride include dramatic sunrise perspectives on 14,179ft Mt Shasta, and a gorgeous midday traverse of Oregon's Cascade Range.

 3. New York City to Poughkeepsie on the Metro-North Hudson Line

 Route: New York City – Poughkeepsie

 Distance and duration: 69 miles (111 km); 1.5 hours